 It's the same house but each one has a different palette of exterior paint colors.
 The top photo shows a darker green house with light colored trim, and a contrasting door.
 The second photo uses a lighter color for the siding, and the trim is darker.
 The door stands out nicely and coordinates with the flowers.

-So good luck picking your paint colors and don't be afraid to ask for help, as it's the end result that matters.
+Good luck picking your paint colors and don't be afraid to ask for help, as it's the end result that matters.
 You're going to invest a lot of money and/or time painting your home, so you want to enjoy it for many years.